 Following increased national pressure and the NYSBA Working Group’s finding that the questions violate the ADA, New York became the 11th state to remove mental health questions from its bar application, as reported by CNN.
 National attention began growing in 2014, when the DOJ investigated problematic questions on Louisiana’s bar application, issuing a consent decree requiring their removal.
 In 2015, the ABA House of Delegates passed a resolution encouraging all states that hadn’t yet to comply with the Louisiana consent decree.

-In 2019, Chief Justice Ralph Gants of the Massachusetts Supreme Judicial Court introduced a resolution to the Conference of Chief Justices — which passed — specifically to address the breadth of character and fitness questions.
+Pressure on bar admission authorities had increased in 2019 following Massachusetts Supreme Judicial Court Chief Justice Ralph Gants’ introduction of a resolution to the Conference of Chief Justices — which passed — specifically to address the breadth of character and fitness questions.
 Find more on the progress of national efforts in this ABA feature article from David Jaffee and Janet Stearns.
 The 2019 CCJ resolution provides:

 NOW, THEREFORE, BE IT RESOLVED that the Conference of Chief Justices urges its members and state and territorial bar admission authorities to eliminate from applications required for admission to the bar any questions that ask about mental health history, diagnoses, or treatment and instead use questions that focus solely on conduct or behavior that impairs an applicant’s current ability to practice law in a competent, ethical, and professional manner;